EricDarve/me343-cme216-winter-2021/Homework/HW6/ADCME_setup.md

 Due to an incompatibility issue with Julia 1.4 and TensorFlow 1.x, please download and install Julia 1.3 or 1.5 from the [official website](https://julialang.org/downloads/oldreleases/#v131_dec_30_2019).

 After installation, Julia-1.3 or Julia-1.5 will appear in your `Application` folder.
-Open the Julia application and you will see the Julia prompt
+Open the Julia application, and you will see the Julia prompt

 ```julia
 julia> Sys.BINDIR